All applications should be made in writing unless otherwise stated.

 email Tim Le Gallais or write to the following address Le Gallais Real Estates Ltd, 15 Bath Street, St Helier, JE2 4ST.

-The Maples Group bursary scheme encourages applicants looking to develop a career in law and/or are starting a Graduate Diploma to apply.
+The Maples Group bursary scheme encourages applicants to apply if they are looking to develop a career in law and/or are starting a Graduate Diploma.
 The bursary offers £2,000 to the successful applicant.

 The scheme has been carefully crafted to grant bursary students the best possible experience, including a structured work experience placement and on-going support from key members of the team while completing your studies.